saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/protected-handlers.md

 # Protected API handlers

-The App SDK provides helpers which ensure, that incoming requests are sent from Saleor dashboard.
+The App SDK provides helpers which ensure that incoming requests are sent from the Saleor dashboard.
-Example of such situation could be a change of the application configuration iframe.
+An example of such a situation could be a change in the application configuration iframe.

 > **Warning**
-> This handler only works for requests originated from frontend calls.
-It checks JWT token from the client, which is available
+> This handler works only for requests originating from front-end calls.
+It checks the JWT token from the client, which is available
-> in AppBridge.
-Do not call this endpoint from backend context (calling it from API function will fail)
+> in [`AppBridge`](app-bridge).
+Please do not call this endpoint from the backend context (calling it from API function will fail).

 ## How to protect the endpoint

-First, create handler for your business logic.
-The only difference from usual NextJS handler is an additional argument `ctx` of type `ProtectedHandlerContext`, which contains additional data related to the request:
+First, create a handler for your business logic.
+The only difference from the usual NextJS handler is an additional argument `ctx` of type `ProtectedHandlerContext`, which contains additional data related to the request:

 ```typescript
 export type ProtectedHandlerContext = {